From Conflict to Coexistence: Rewriting the Game Between Humans and AGI

 Central to current discourse in AI safety and governance is the risk posed by misaligned AGIs—systems whose autonomous pursuit of objectives diverges significantly from human preferences, potentially leading to catastrophic outcomes for humanity.[2]
 Leading AI researchers assign substantial probabilities (10% or greater) to human extinction or permanent disempowerment resulting from misaligned AGI.
 Prediction markets largely concur on most related questions.

 Historically, the primary (but still severely underinvested in[3]) approach to this challenge has been technical: to proactively align AGIs’ internal goals or values with human goals or values.[4]
-But alignment remains deeply uncertain, possibly unsolvable, or at least unlikely to be conclusively resolved before powerful AGIs are deployed.[5]
+Despite acceleration across multiple fronts (interpretability, red-teaming, constitutional AI, RLHF), many researchers remain concerned these techniques won’t scale sufficiently to match future capability jumps.
+Alignment thus remains highly uncertain and will likely not be conclusively resolved before powerful AGIs are deployed.[5]

 A notable exception is the recent contribution by Peter Salib and Simon Goldstein, whose paper “AI Rights for Human Safety” presents one of the first explicit game-theoretic analyses of human–AGI strategic dynamics.
-Their analysis effectively demonstrates that, absent credible institutional and legal interventions, the strategic logic of human–AGI interactions defaults to a Prisoner’s Dilemma-like scenario: both humans and AGIs rationally anticipate aggressive attacks from one another and respond accordingly by being preemptively aggressive.
-The Nash equilibrium is mutual destruction with severe welfare consequences – a tragic waste for both parties.
+Their analysis effectively demonstrates that, absent credible institutional and legal interventions, the strategic logic of human–AGI interactions defaults to a Prisoner’s Dilemma-like scenario: both humans and AGIs rationally anticipate aggressive attacks from one another and respond accordingly by being preemptively aggressive.[7]
+Even though there exists a mutually cooperative option with reasonably good outcomes for both parties, the Nash equilibrium is mutual destruction with severe welfare consequences.
+It’s a tragic waste for all.

 But is this catastrophic conflict inevitable?
 Must we accept this game and its terrible equilibrium as our fate?